 Can Conditional Resident Divorce, Remarry, Then Get Green Card Based on New Marriage?

-Few marriage-based green card cases are entirely simple, or a perfect match for the criteria.
-Even after making it through the first hurdle, applying for and receiving a conditional green card for the foreign national based on marriage to a U.S. citizen, the following two-year testing period is a time when some marriages fall apart and head toward divorce.
-And in some of those cases, the break-up happens because the immigrant falls in love with someone new.
+Few marriage-based green card cases are entirely simple.
+For instance, after making it through the first big hurdle, applying for and receiving a conditional green card for the foreign national based on marriage to a U.S. citizen, the following two-year testing period is when some marriages fall apart and head toward divorce.
+In some of those cases, the break-up happens because the immigrant falls in love with someone new.

-Unfortunately, the answer is no. This article will describe the more likely strategy for dealing with a situation where a would-be immigrant wants to marry someone different in the United States than the person who filed their initial visa petition.
+Unfortunately, the answer is "no." This article will describe the more likely strategy for dealing with a situation where a would-be immigrant wants to marry someone different in the United States than the person who filed their initial visa petition, including a discussion of:

-In this second scenario, however, if your I-751 petition is denied, you could find yourself in removal (or deportation) proceedings before you and your U.S. spouse have had an opportunity to file your I-130 petition and green card application.
+In this scenario, however, if your I-751 petition is denied by U.S. Citizenship and Immigration Services (USCIS), you could find yourself referred to removal (or deportation) proceedings before you and your U.S. spouse have had an opportunity to file your I-130 petition and green card application.

 Getting Legal Help